Eschborn: Town partnerships

-Public transport
+Transport

 The S-Bahn train station Eschborn Süd (south) happens to be the last stop on the route still falling under the Zone 50 which covers Frankfurt (excluding suburbs), and hence means a lot to employees who can commute using the same monthly pass.
 Two S-Bahn lines (S 3 and S4) operate to Eschborn.
-They both connect to Frankfurt Central Station and end in Darmstadt main station (S3) or Langen station (S4).
+They both connect to Frankfurt Central Station and end at Frankfurt South station.
+Frankfurt Airport is located 15 km which is 15 minutes drive from the town.

 Education

 Eschborn has 4 schools in total: